-Part A: Annual Growth-Methodology
+Part A: Academic Growth: Annual Growth-Methodology

-School Progress, Part A includes all assessments with eligible Annual Growth data.
-To be eligible for an Annual Growth score, a student must meet ALL of the following criteria within the same content area (RLA or mathematics):
+The Annual Growth score in School Progress, Part A includes all assessments with eligible Annual Growth data.
+To be eligible for an Annual Growth score, a student must meet all of the following criteria within the same content area (RLA or mathematics):

 - Has a valid score from the previous year and the current year. - Has tested in successive grade levels or EOC assessments in the previous year and the current year.
 Students who took the same grade-level or EOC assessment in the previous year and the current year will not be evaluated for annual growth.
-Students who take STAAR assessments and have skipped a grade level between the previous year and the current year will be evaluated for annual growth. - Has taken a STAAR assessment in the previous year and a STAAR assessment in the current year. - For STAAR Algebra I and English I EOCs, has taken the assessment for the first time. - For English II, growth is measured if student has taken the English II assessment for the first time in current year and has taken the English I assessment for the first time either in the previous or current year. - For students taking a STAAR Alternate 2 test in the current year, must have taken a STAAR Alternate 2 in the previous year.
+Students who take STAAR assessments and have skipped a grade level between the previous year and the current year will be evaluated for annual growth. - Has taken a STAAR assessment in the previous year and a STAAR assessment in the current year. - Has taken a STAAR Spanish assessment in the previous year and a STAAR English assessment in the current year or has taken a STAAR English assessment in the prior year and a STAAR Spanish assessment in the current year. - For STAAR Algebra I and English I EOCs, has taken the assessment for the first time. - For English II, growth is measured if student has taken the English II assessment for the first time in current year and has taken the English I assessment for the first time either in the previous or current year. - For students taking a STAAR Alternate 2 test in the current year, must have taken a STAAR Alternate 2 in the previous year.